|

 hardening off |

-- plants that have been grown under ideal conditions in
+- plants that have been grown under ideal conditions of

 a greenhouse may not be immediately adapted to the more